yxzwang/TFClaw/README.md

 - View and switch terminal list
 - View output, send commands, use shortcut keys
 - Create/close terminal
-- Trigger screenshot and display latest image (Windows agent only)
+- Trigger screenshot and display latest image (Windows agent only) (use `/capture` command and choose the window id)

 ---